ybelsare/payconiq/README.md

 1) Install Terraform .
 2) Install Ansible
 3) Install AWS CLI
-    *Configure AWS CLI by the command .
-NOTE - The secret will be send by email seperately *$ AWS configure
+    a) Configure AWS CLI by the command .
+NOTE - The secret will be send by email seperately
-    *verify by
+    b) $ AWS configure
-    *$ aws configure list
+    c) verify by $ aws configure list
 4) Install AWS IAM Authenticator
 5) Install kubectl . (verify by using some kubectl commands)
 6) Add all of the above in $PATH